kiyo-masui/bitshuffle/README.rst

     python setup.py install [--h5plugin [--h5plugin-dir=spam]]

-If using the dynamically loaded HDF5 filter, set the environment variable ``HDF5_PLUGIN_PATH`` to the value of ``--h5plugin-dir`` or use HDF5's default search location of ``/usr/local/hdf5/lib/plugin``.
+If using the dynamically loaded HDF5 filter (which gives you access to the Bitshuffle and LZF filters outside of python), set the environment variable ``HDF5_PLUGIN_PATH`` to the value of ``--h5plugin-dir`` or use HDF5's default search location of ``/usr/local/hdf5/lib/plugin``.